History of Sweden: Sweden in World War I

-Industrialization: 1910–1939
+Industrialisation: 1910–1939

 During the First World War and the 1920s, its industries expanded to meet the European demand for Swedish steel, ball bearings, wood pulp, and matches.
 Post-war prosperity provided the foundations for the social welfare policies characteristic of modern Sweden.

 Welfare state

-Sweden created a successful model of social democracy because of the unique way in which Sweden's labor leaders, politicians, and classes cooperated during the early development of Swedish democracy.
+Sweden created a successful model of social democracy because of the unique way in which Sweden's labour leaders, politicians, and classes cooperated during the early development of Swedish democracy.
 Sweden's socialist leaders chose a moderate, reformist political course with broad-based public support.
 This helped Sweden avoid the severe extremist challenges and political and class divisions that plagued many European countries that attempted to develop social democratic systems after 1911.
-By dealing early, cooperatively, and effectively with the challenges of industrialization and its impact on Swedish social, political, and economic structures, Swedish social democrats were able to create one of the most successful social democratic systems in the world, including both a welfare state and extensive protections of civil liberties.
+By dealing early, cooperatively, and effectively with the challenges of industrialisation and its impact on Swedish social, political, and economic structures, Swedish social democrats were able to create one of the most successful social democratic systems in the world, including both a welfare state and extensive protections of civil liberties.

 When the Social Democratic Party came into power in 1932, its leaders introduced a new political decision-making process, which later became known as "the Swedish model" or the Folkhemmet (The People's Home).
 The party took a central role, but tried as far as possible to base its policy on mutual understanding and compromise.
 Different interest groups were always involved in official committees that preceded government decisions.